 We want leaders to be sure of themselves, and are often reluctant to follow someone who admits to weaknesses or expresses doubts.
 However, if people are actually honest, they would have to admit that they are not thrilled by the results when they examine their own internal emotions and motivations.
 Therefore some avoid looking too much into these things.
 This partial blindness does seem to provide a benefit to those seeking leadership positions.
 Research has shown that individuals who are self-deceptive when it comes to assessing themselves are also better at convincing others to trust in unrealistic and overly optimistic outcomes.

-So will the quest to improve self-awareness result turning leaders into people who seem less like leaders?
+So will the quest to improve self-awareness result in turning leaders into people who seem less like leaders?
 Or will we stick with over-confident people who have little concept of their own abilities?

 Rudd, Anthony.
 Self, Value, and Narrative: A Kierkegaardian Approach, OUP Oxford, Oct 25, 2012